-These night-time hunters primarily feed on a range of insects that fly at night, which of course, includes mosquitoes.
+These night-time hunters primarily feed on a range of insects that fly at night, which of course, include mosquitoes.

 Though not a large meal, bats prefer mosquitoes to the other big prey.
-Reason being—mosquitoes are exceptionally easy to catch and aren’t evasive action takers.
+The reason being—mosquitoes are exceptionally easy to catch and aren’t evasive action takers.

 Here are three songbirds that are voracious mosquito-eating machines.